dbader13/academic-kickstart/content/home/bio.md

 Professor and Chair of the School of Computational Science and Engineering, College of Computing, at Georgia Institute of Technology.

-Dr. Bader is a Fellow of the IEEE, AAAS, and SIAM, and advises the White House, most recently on the National Strategic Computing Initiative (NSCI) and Future Advanced Computing Ecosystem (FACE).
+Dr. Bader is a Fellow of the IEEE, AAAS, and SIAM, and a recipient of the IEEE Computer Society Sidney Fernbach Award.
+He advises the White House, most recently on the National Strategic Computing Initiative (NSCI) and Future Advanced Computing Ecosystem (FACE).
 Bader is a leading expert in solving global grand challenges in science, engineering, computing, and data science.
 His interests are at the intersection of high-performance computing and real-world applications, including cybersecurity, massive-scale analytics, and computational genomics, and he has co-authored over 300 scholarly papers and has best paper awards from ISC, IEEE HPEC, and IEEE/ACM SC.
 Dr. Bader has served as a lead scientist in several DARPA programs including High Productivity Computing Systems (HPCS) with IBM, Ubiquitous High Performance Computing (UHPC) with NVIDIA, Anomaly Detection at Multiple Scales (ADAMS), Power Efficiency Revolution For Embedded Computing Technologies (PERFECT), Hierarchical Identify Verify Exploit (HIVE), and Software-Defined Hardware (SDH).
 Recently,